'Abla f Arabic

 .
 It was adopted as a surname by the Polish-French poet Guillaume Apollinaire (1880-1918), who based it on his Polish middle name Apolinary.

-From an ancient Greek personal name which was derived from the name of the Greek god APOLLO
+From an ancient Greek personal name that was derived from the name of the Greek god Apollo

 .
 It was borne by a Greek poet of the 3rd century BC.
 Several saints have also had this name.

 Arja f Finnish

 .
 The Finnish poet Eino Leino used it in his poem Arja and Selinä